Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 Note

-Images imported into Akamai Cloud must be smaller than 6 GB unzipped and 5 GB zipped.
-Larger images will be rejected and not imported.
+Images imported into Akamai Cloud must be smaller than 6 GB unzipped or 5 GB zipped.
+Images exceeding the size limit are rejected during upload and not imported.

 Assess Current Compute Engine Requirements